Southern Institute of Technology

 The Southern Institute of Technology (SIT; Te Whare Wānanga o Murihiku) is a public tertiary education institution (NZ TEI), established in 1971.
 It is one of New Zealand's largest institutions of technology, with 12,579 enrolees in 2021, contributing to a total of 4,768 Equivalent Full-Time students (EFTs), 3,989 domestic, 933 International.

 SIT is famous for its Zero Fees Scheme.
 The Scheme was initiated by the Invercargill City Council as means to attract students to Invercargill due to dwindling student numbers.
 The scheme, which is open to New Zealand citizens and permanent residents, sees students save thousands of dollars on the cost of their tertiary education.
 The institution is also renowned for the quality of its facilities and equipment.

 SIT offers over 200 programs in a range of academic, technical, and professional subjects at postgraduate, graduate, bachelor, diploma, and certificate levels.
 SIT is a member of the International Association of Universities.

 History

 On 1 April 2020, the Southern Institution of Technology was subsumed into Te Pūkenga (the New Zealand Institution of Skills & Technology) alongside the 15 other Institutions of Technology and Polytechnics (ITPs).

 In July 2025, the Vocational Education Minister Penny Simmonds announced that the Government would return SIT and nine other polytechnics to regional governance by 1 January 2026.

+On 1 January 2026, SIT formally left Te Pukenga to become an independent entity again.

+In mid-February 2026, the Government allocated over NZ$27 million to Otago Polytechnic to support its transition.